 Introduction

 There are many ways to capture radio waves from the air and convert that to audible signals.
 The current (April2024) WebSDR in Maasbree uses SDRPlay RSP1A and FIFI radio modules.
 For delivering the complete HF band to a websdr, software package such as the software of Pieter Tjerk de Boer are needed, and we need many RSP1A's and FIFI's.
-These radio's receive the HF band and convert that to I/Q signals, which are send to the websdr software via USB.
+These radio's receive the HF bands and convert these to I/Q signals, which are sent to the websdr software via USB.

 In the new design we use only one RX888MKII radio, which receives the complete HF band, by digitizing the analog signal directly into a stream which is sent via USB-3 to a computer.
 The used sample rate can go up 128Ms/s, but we use only 64,8 Ms/s, because that is high enough to extract signals from it up to 30MHz.
 This produces a stream of more than 1 Gb/s continuously.
 So, the computer to be used should be able to process this high data rate.

-Furthermore the computer needs to extract all the different bands from that stream, to convert that into pcm streams for the websdr software.
+Furthermore the computer needs to extract all the different bands from that stream, to convert that into multicast streams for the websdr software.
 How this all works will be explained in further pages.

 Another interesting aspect of the new design is that the reporting of wspr spots is fully integrated and automated.
 This aspect will also be described in detail.